Glyochi/LLLM-serving/orchestration/README.md

     - [Comparison](https://stackoverflow.com/questions/45079988/ingress-vs-load-balancer)
     - `ClusterIP`
         - Provide an internal load balancer/round robin that distribute works among all the `Pods` in a `Deployment`
+        - For internal uses only, not to expose endpoint outward
     - `NodePort` (built upon `ClusterIP`)
         - Expose a port on every `Node` in the `Cluster`
     - `Load Balancer` (built upon `NodePort`)